niravnmore/softskills_assignment/README.md

 <--Signing-->
 ```

-- Proper puctuation should be placed where required.
+- Proper punctuation should be placed where required.
 - It is important to ensure written communication is free of any grammatical and punctuation errors.
-- It is a best practice to proof read any kind of written communication atleast once.
+- It is a best practice to proofread any kind of written communication at least once.

 ## Assertive and Aggressive Communication